sinancang/oxideye/README.md

 # oxideye 👁️‍🗨️

-"oxideye" records and logs **computer peripheral usage stats** (think mouse distance, key/button press, etc.) so you can brag to your friends about how many miles your mouse has travelled
+**oxideye** records and logs **computer peripheral usage stats** (think mouse distance, key/button press, etc.) so you can brag to your friends about how many miles your mouse has travelled

 ---
 **Currently** the program logs: